galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 So, this is great!
 How exciting!

 But just for kicks, what if we wanted to do this a bit more at scale?
-Or even, what if we wanted to compare - statistically - the different reference datasets we examined in the [previous tutorial](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.html) comparing healthy and T2D patients?
+Or even, what if we wanted to compare - statistically - the different reference datasets we examined in the [previous tutorial on comparing variables with deconvolution]({% link topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md %}) comparing healthy and T2D patients?

 # 4: Doing this... at scale!